The Best Lawn Fertilizers of 2023

 With the rise of lawn-care culture over the past century, a stream of science and marketing has arisen promising ”the perfect lawn.”
 Use caution.
 While these truly amazing products can support a beautiful, healthy patch of grass, the same products used improperly can kill the grass, make people sick, and aggravate a host of environmental problems.

-Before buying and applying lawn fertilizer, find out which kind of and how much fertilizer the grass needs.
+Before buying and applying lawn fertilizer, find out which kind and how much fertilizer the grass needs.
 A soil test, either a do-it-yourself kit or a mail-in packet through a local extension service, will provide the information you need.
 Avoid any temptation to apply more than the test results recommend.
 Doing so could screw up the soil chemistry, and maybe worse.

 How We Chose the Best Lawn Fertilizers

 The lawn fertilizer industry is flush with specialty products for every conceivable need.
-Unique formulations abound for winterization, spring green up, summer maintenance, weed and feed, lawn starter, northern and southern grass formulas, and so much more.
+Unique formulations abound for winterization, spring green-up, summer maintenance, weed and feed, lawn starter, northern and southern grass formulas, and so much more.
 We wanted to cut through the noise and recommend lawn foods that would be broadly useful for the widest range of lawns, including warm and cool-season grasses and acid-loving lawns.

 As for formulations, we exclusively featured organic and natural products for a couple of reasons.
 Organic fertilizers are nonburning, promote healthy soil ecology, minimize nutrient runoff, and provide an extended steady feed.
 Nonorganic fertilizers can do these things as well, but as a category, organics do so with a high level of consistency from product to product.